 What are the restrictions?

 You need to be connected to your institution’s network to activate the NYTimes.com Pass.
 At this time, access to articles from 1923 to 1980 is limited to five articles per day.

 Can I access The Times from off-campus?

 All NYTimes.com Passes provide full access to NYT content anywhere and from any device.
-Please see New York Times Pass Activation and Log In Instructions to register as first time or existing user.
+Go HERE for access.
+Please see New York Times Pass Activation and Log In Instructions to register as first time user.

 Can I access The Times from my mobile device?